Energy bills are set to fall this summer after Ofgem announced its energy price cap would plummet to £2,074.

 - Social and environmental obligations (for example, the cost of adhering to government climate policies, including green levies)

 - Supplier operating costs and margin (roughly 2% of the average bill under the price cap)

 - Headroom allowance (an amount that helps suppliers manage unexpected costs, thus theoretically allowing them to offer competitive deals)

 - Taxes, like VAT

-The figure Ofgem generates is what it would cost the average home for the energy they use over a 12-month period.
+The figure Ofgem generates is what it would cost the average home for the energy they use over a 12-month period (assuming they use both gas and electricity).
 The factor that’s driven the major increases to the price cap over the past 12 months has been wholesale costs.
-These more than doubled between April and October, rising 131% from an average of £1,077 to £2,491 in October.
+These more than doubled between April and October 2022, rising 131% from an average of £1,077 to £2,491 in October.

-As well as wholesale costs, the cap has been pushed up because of how much it cost to move millions of consumers to new suppliers when dozens of energy firms collapsed in autumn 2021 - adding roughly £61 to the cap.
-Ofgem has also said network maintenance costs have gone up - a likely consequence of the UK’s supply chain woes - while policy costs, like the rise in the warm home discount rebate, have risen.
+As well as wholesale costs, the cap has been pushed up over the past 18 months because of how much it cost to move millions of consumers to new suppliers when dozens of energy firms collapsed in autumn 202.
+Ofgem has also said network maintenance costs have gone up - a consequence of the UK’s inflation woes - while policy costs, like the rise in the warm home discount rebate, have risen.

 How is the energy price cap changing?

 Ofgem moved from a biannual (i.e. twice yearly) to a quarterly (i.e. four times a year) price cap announcement in August 2022.
 When it announced the change, Ofgem said it would help “provide the stability needed in the energy market”.